-- 30 REQUIREMENTS - 30.1 24-digit IM TM Tray Label The 24-digit IM tray label uses the 24-digit ISS Code symbology for encrypting the data.
 While the label format remains constant, the human readable elements on the label may vary as the tray undergoes the various stages of mail preparation.
-Figures 1 and 2 depict two examples of Mailer Labels.
-Figure 1 depicts the 24-digit IM TM tray label representation of a Mailer to Postal Service Plant label for a mailer with a nine-digit Mailer ID (MID).
-Figure 2 depicts the 24-digit IM TM tray label representation of a Mailer to Carrier Route label for a mailer with a six-digit MID; mailers use this label to indicate trays containing mail that has been sorted by a five-digit ZIP Code down to the carrier route level.
+Figures 2 and 3 depict two examples of Mailer Labels.
+Figure 3 depicts the 10/24-digit IM tray label representation of a Mailer to Postal Service Plant label for a mailer with a nine-digit Mailer ID (MID).
+Figure 4 depicts the 10/24-digit IM tray label representation of a Mailer to Carrier Route label for a mailer with a six-digit MID.
 A subtle difference to note in the label representations for 6- and 9-digit MIDs is the very last digit (the 24th position) in the human readable representation of the barcoded elements.
-For Label Type 1 6-digit MID, this digit shall always be "1"; for Label Type 8 9-digit MID, this digit shall always be "8".
+For Label Type 1 - 6-digit MID, this digit shall always be "1"; for Label Type 8 - 9-digit MID, this digit shall always be "8".

-NOTE: Only the first eight digits of the total 10-digits contained in the legacy 10-digit Postal Routing barcode are identical to the first eight digits of the 24 digits in the 24-digit IMTM Tray barcode for the corresponding barcode data.
+NOTE: Only the first eight digits of the total 10 digits contained in the 10 digit Postal Routing Barcode are identical to the the first eight digits of the digits contained in the 24-digit IM tray barcode on the same label.

-Figure 1: 24-Digit Mailer-to-Postal Label Example - 9 Digit Mailer ID
+Figure 2: 10/24-Digit Mailer-to-Postal Label Example - 9 Digit Mailer ID

-Figure 2: 24-Digit Mailer-to-Carrier Route Label Example - 6 Digit Mailer ID
+Figure 3: 10/24-Digit Mailer-to-Carrier Route Label Example - 6 Digit Mailer ID